iaincollins/structured-data-testing-tool/README.md

 Tips:

 * Use double quotes to escape special characters in property names.
-* You can `console.log()` the `stucturedData` property of the response object from `structuredDataTest()` to see what sort of meta tags and structured data was found to help with writing your own tests.
+* You can `console.log()` the `structuredData` property of the response object from `structuredDataTest()` to see what sort of meta tags and structured data was found to help with writing your own tests.

 #### type
 ```